 How to capture audio and video sources

-What is an encoder and why do I need one?
+What is a video encoder and why do I need one?

 Types of encoders